Giuliani struggling under massive legal bills after defending Trump - KESQ

 Not including standard legal fees, Giuliani faces nearly $90,000 in sanctions from a judge in a defamation case, a $20,000 monthly fee to a company to host his electronic records, $15,000 or more for a search of his records, and even a $57,000 judgment against his company for unpaid phone bills.

+“These are a lot of bills that he’s not paying,” Giuliani attorney Adam Katz told a New York state court on Wednesday.
+“I think this is very humbling for Mr. Giuliani.”

-While he has declined in court to provide details of his financial state, his lawyers wrote this week that “producing a detailed financial report is only meant to embarrass Mr. Giuliani and draw attention to his misfortunes.”
+While the former mayor has declined in court to provide details of his financial state, his lawyers wrote this week that “producing a detailed financial report is only meant to embarrass Mr. Giuliani and draw attention to his misfortunes.”

 Giuliani’s financial situation is likely to become even more difficult to navigate in the coming days.
-He faces potentially perilous court decisions against him in two 2020 election defamation lawsuits as early as this week.
+He faces potentially perilous court decisions against him in two 2020 election defamation lawsuits.

 While Giuliani’s attorneys’ fees have not been paid directly by Trump’s political action committee, Trump’s PAC paid more than $300,000 in May to a company handling Giuliani’s archived records for evidence preservation in court cases, according to federal campaign finance records and court filings.